ENERGY, BIG DATA, AND BUNGEE JUMPING

 Burying the “lead” in an obfuscating (if technically correct) data analysis methodology provides a liability “cover” for the bungee jump service provider.
 While the exponential growth of data has no limits, our ability to effectively use that data does.
 Customers (who probably have a wealth of other things on their minds) will be potentially exposed to more risk than might be acceptable.

 Now take the energy industry, where every report is rife with statistical overload.
-Nowhere more so than in the measurement and verification methods applied in determining energy efficiency reductions.
+Nowhere more so than in the measurement and verification methods applied in determining the impact of energy efficiency measures.

 At DemandQ, our goal is to clear up this statistical “fog.”
-We have accumulated 40,000+ months of billing data.
-We interoperate with and manage peak demand and consumption for over 43 million square feet of commercial building space.
-We routinely gather tariff and billing information from 245 electric utilities across the US.
+We have accumulated 55,000+ months of billing data.
+We interoperate with and manage peak demand and consumption for over 50 million square feet of commercial building space across all 48 states in the continental US.
+We routinely review tariff and billing information from 245 electric utilities.

 In other words, we have already gathered and crunched the data.

 Some keen (obvious) insights: Every building is unique as regards the efficient use of electricity.
-Even properties that are built the same way from location to location will respond to ambient weather conditions in significantly different ways.
-The HVAC appliances installed at a site will display a variable range of performance, especially as they age and are serviced.
+Even properties that are built the same way from location to location will display a variable range of performance, especially as they age and are serviced.

-We model your properties, inputting factors like size and location, average ambient conditions, utility tariffs, usage (retail, office, light or heavy industrial) and the percentage of operating cost represented by the mechanical systems cycling at your site.
+We model how we can improve your business from an energy perspective, inputting factors like location, average ambient conditions, utility tariffs, operations, scheduling, and the published capabilities of power using systems and appliances at your site.

-Then, we propose a simple business proposition: How many devices will we need to manage to reduce your costs, and how large/complex is your property?
-With those two inputs, we can tell you the flat cost of our service.
-It will be a small percentage of the savings that you get to keep.
+Then, we propose a flat monthly fee for our service.
+It will be a small percentage of the dollars that you get to keep.

 No over-stated savings, no financial bungee cord metrics bouncing around, and no risk.